openshift/enhancements/enhancements/builds/disable-builder-sa.md

 This feature will allow cluster administrators to disable the `builder` service account while keeping other components of the BuildConfig system available.
-When disabled, cluster administrators will be responsible for configuing a service account that can perform actions that typically occur during builds.
+When disabled, cluster administrators will be responsible for configuring a service account that can perform actions that typically occur during builds.
 Most notably, these service accounts will need permission to push to the OpenShift internal registry if that feature is enabled.
 The builder service